 - Keep your menu simple.
 Stick to only those recipes your family loves and cut out any extra recipes that don't seem to be people's favorites.

 - Cook a turkey breast instead of a whole turkey.
-Turkey breasts can be cooked in a crock pot and are much easier to carve and bake.
-Here's our favorite turkey recipe.
+Turkey breasts can be cooked in a slow cooker and are much easier to carve and bake.

 - Remember the real meaning and purpose behind the holiday season.
-It's not a time to be stressed and run around unable to enjoy the holiday.
-Keep your focus on family and relishing the moments we have together.
+It's not a time to be stressed and run around, unable to enjoy the holiday.
+Keep your focus on family and relishing the moments you have together.

-- Keep your meal plan simple, do a lot ahead of time, watch for the best deals, stock up when items are on sale, and you will be set for the greatest holiday season ever!
+- Keep your meal plan simple, do a lot ahead of time, watch for the best deals, stock up when items are on sale, and you will be set!